USharma002/USharma002.github.io/content/posts/3d-reconstruction.md

 - $W = T$ (world-to-camera transformation)

 This EWA (Elliptical Weighted Average) splatting ensures Gaussians remain elliptical after projection.

+{{< figure src="../../images/3dvis/3dgs-projection.png"
+num="9"
+caption="When projecting a Gaussian particle from 3D space onto the camera image plane, Monte Carlo sampling (left) provides the most accurate estimate but is costly to compute.
+EWA Splatting formulation used in approximates the projection function via linearization, which requires a dedicated Jacobian J for each camera model and leads to approximation errors with increasing distortion.
+Unscented Transform instead approximates the particle with Sigma points than can be projected exactly and from which the 2D conic can then be estimated." width="100%"
+>}}

 ### Adaptive Density Control